Bob is on his laptop pounding away on the keyboard, a deadline is breathing down his neck. Suddenly, his internet connection drops.

 - Putting the caller on hold too many times.

-By following all the steps and tips mentioned above, on-hold times will be less frustrating for customers, which can positively impact customer experience in a big way.
+By following all the steps and tips mentioned above, hold times will be less frustrating for customers, which can positively impact the customer experience in a big way.

-Once problem areas are detected, necessary fixes and upgrades have to be made as soon as possible.
+Once problem areas are detected, necessary fixes have to be made as soon as possibles so that your company can continue to improve the handling of these difficult situations.